karaagro/cadi-ai/README.md

   - `macos` and `windows` directories contain configuration files for MacOs and Windows respectively.
 Configurations like application icon and build targets when changed in Xcode are written directly to the `Podfile` in the `macos` directory.

-  **NB**:It is important to note that due to the  size of the trained cashew model as described in the `Model Training` section above, the total size of the project files exceeded the Github repository  file size limit.
+  > **Note**: Due to the  size of the trained cashew model as described in the `Model Training` section above, the total size of the project files exceeded the Github repository  file size limit.

   As a result, the model was not included in the repository.
 The model is rather available publicly on Hugging face.
 The link to the Hugging face repository can be found below in the `Resources & Links` section.

   It is required that the model file be downloaded and added to the project on your local device before tests scan be run.
 If you run `flutter run` without the model file available in the project directory, you will not be able to run scans.

+  > **Note**: CADI AI only runs scans on images that are having GPS coordinates in their Exif metadata (Exchangeable Image Format).

+    The Exif specifications define a pair of file types, mainly intended for recording technical details associated with digital photography [exif-format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000146.shtml)

+    Exif is a metadata standard that defines formats for sharing metadata related to images, sound, and ancillary tags used by digital cameras, scanners and other systems that handle image recorded by digital cameras.

+    In this case, it is required that images selected for scan in CADI AI must have metadata following the Exif standard, and must have GPS coordinates in their metadata before they can be scanned.

+    This is because the application shows location pins on a satellite map that enables farmers to locate the region of the farm where a disease, abiotic stress or pest is found present.
+Without GPS coordinates this would not be possible.

 * ### Software Release and Deployment
   CADI AI builds and releases are available on the repository.